Devastated by War, Syria's Children Dream of Peace

 Hanaa dropped out of school for a year, but now she has resumed her education and loves writing, mathematics and learning to read.
 She also attends physiotherapy three times a week and is happy she is getting better, little by little.
 She has two wishes, one for herself and one for Syria: "My dream is to become a physiotherapist to help children like me," she says.
 "And my big dream is for peace to return to my country." © UNICEF/UN0177791/Al-Issa

-Syrian refugee Sami, 14, was playing in the snow in Dera'a in Southern Syria when a bomb exploded, killing his cousins and injuring him and his aunt.
-His only recollection is of waking up in the hospital and wanting to walk and realizing that he had lost both of his legs.
+When Sami (above) was 14, a bomb exploded while he was playing in the snow in Dera'a in Southern Syria.
+The blast killed his cousins and injured him and his aunt.
+He remembers waking up in the hospital and wanting to walk, then realizing that both of his legs were gone.
 For the past four years, Sami has been living in Za'atari refugee camp in Mafraq Governorate, Jordan.
 He has prosthetic limbs, but gets around the camp with the aid of a wheelchair.

 "When I was younger, I didn't like school," he says.
 "But in recent years, I realized how important school is.
 I really want to learn English."
 Forced to leave school so he could get medical treatment in Jordan, he remains undefeated: "No one is stronger than me" he says.
 "I want to paint and go to parties." © UNICEF/UN0174536/Hazou